Part of the Owler Lane Class of '62

 If you take a look at my other web pages, you will see some of the things that keep me amused in my "spare" time (it's all "spare" now!)

-Here's a shot of me earlier this year (2009) on one of my miniature loco's, building and running these is one of my hobbies
+Here's a shot of me in 2009 on one of my miniature loco's, building and running these is one of my hobbies

 I am also a member of the Hobart branch of the Ulysses club, here some of us are preparing to ride on the Christmas Toy Run, a charity event to collect money and presents for needy families at Christmas time.